au-nlp/project-milestone-p2-group2/README.md

 | Week 5 & 6 | Dec 05 - Dec 19 | Buffer for potential fixes and problems

+## References
+West, Robert, Joelle Pineau, and Doina Precup.
+2009.
+Wikispeedia: An Online Game for Inferring Semantic Distances between Concepts.
+In Proceedings of the 21st International Joint Conference on Artificial Intelligence (IJCAI), 1598–1603.

 ## Appendix